jonathanhliu21/BikeDashboardPlus/README.md

 - Make the LED panel show more than just speed
 - Make a more intuitive configuration page
 - Put the Pi in "sleep" mode or alter the OS such that it will boot faster (takes ~2min currently)
+- Track speed and time in addition to distance and location

 ### Next major release
 - Remake BOM to include smaller parts and redesign model so everything will be in one small piece attached to the bike